brython-dev/brython/www/doc/en/test.md

 ### Debugging Javascript Generated Python Code

-> TL;DR if you want to use the browser builtin debugger to step through your python js code write `__debugger__` in your code and open the developer tools.
+> TL;DR if you want to use the browser builtin debugger to step through your python Javascript code write `__debugger__` in your code and open the developer tools.

-This statement is equivalent to the javascript `debugger` statement.
+This statement is equivalent to the Javascript `debugger` statement.

 Modern browsers such as FireFox and Google Chrome have built in debuggers, these debuggers allow developers to step through the code stepping into function calls and out (you know like debuggers in IDEs)